 Neither A.A. nor many other SATs are based on science, nor do they seem interested in doing any scientific studies that might test whether the treatment they give is effective.
 A.A. members know A.A. works, so they don’t need studies to verify the effectiveness of the program.
 They have very vivid testimonials from people like Bill Wilson, the founder of A.A., of hopeless alcoholics whose only salvation was a religious experience.
 But others might like to know how many don’t stay and go through the program?
 How many go through it, but leave?
 We only hear about the successes, not the failures, because the failures aren’t counted; they aren’t around to be counted.
 We won’t read about any comparisons with non-A.A. programs, nor will we hear about those substance abusers who quit drinking or drugs without any treatment at all.
 They didn’t need a "higher power" or the group’s help to quit; they did it on their own.
 How is that possible?
 If alcoholism is a disease for which there is no cure how do some people quit abusing alcohol or drugs on their own?
 This should not be possible if either the A.A. philosophy or the disease theory is correct.

-We know that many studies have found that many people who abuse alcohol have stopped the abuse on their own.
-The studies vary in quality and the results are wildly disparate, but most of them found at least 40% success rates with no treatment at all.
+Several studies have found that many people who abuse alcohol have stopped the abuse on their own.
 Getting data from A.A. is not easy, but their own people say that they have a success rate of about 40% (Salerno 2005: 142).
 The probability is that the success rate is much lower.
 I say this because AA doesn't keep records of those who quit the program.

 Even if alcoholism is a sin and a matter of self-control, it is especially foolish to treat all alcoholics with the A.A.
 12-step program.
 All alcoholics don’t come from the same mold.
 They are not all physically addicted.
 They are not all psychologically addicted.
 They are not all addicted.
 They are not all victims.
 They are not all diseased.
 They are not all hopelessly without any self-control.
 They are not all completely irrational and incompetent.
 They are not all mentally ill.
 They don’t all need therapy or medication.
 There are probably many good programs besides those based on the "disease" or the "sinner" models of the alcoholic.
 Substance abusers who want to get back some control in their lives might check out some of these other programs and not feel it’s either A.A. or a "chemical dependency" program or nothing.